Idov31/Nidhogg/README.md

 ## Contributions

-I'm not responsible in any way for any kind of damage that is done to your computer / program as cause of this project.
-I'm happily accept contribution, make a pull request and I will review it!
+I'll happily accept contribution, make a pull request and I will review it!